jumanjihouse/docker-duoauthproxy/README.md

 ### Build the docker image

-Build an image with your preferred userspace locally on a host with Docker:
+Build an image locally on a host with Docker:

-    script/build.sh centos6
-    script/build.sh centos7
-    script/build.sh ubuntu
+    script/build.sh alpine

-Run a container with bash from the built image:
+Run a container interactively from the built image:

-    docker run --rm -it --entrypoint=/bin/bash duoauthproxy:centos6
-    docker run --rm -it --entrypoint=/bin/bash duoauthproxy:centos7
-    docker run --rm -it --entrypoint=/bin/bash duoauthproxy:ubuntu
+    docker run --rm -it --entrypoint sh duoauthproxy:alpine

-Build all images:

-    script/build-all.sh

 ### Test locally